gvwilson/thirdbit/src/fiction/iffy/index.md

 but didn't want to turn into compost—at least, not yet.
 The largest picture was of a tattered Union Jack flying over London at the height of the machine wars.
-A smaller one beneath it showed what was left of the old country's drowned and abandoned capital.
+A smaller one beneath it showed what was left of the old country's drowned capital.

+Clear cases hung on the walls between the photographs, each holding an old notebook, diary, or surveyor's log, and each decorated with a neat handwritten label.
+The governors' passion for Antarctica's history was as famous as their love of fine food, though schoolchildren only had to suffer through sims of the former.

 A plain wooden desk stood near one wall with half a dozen simple wooden chairs in front of it.